donaldscoon/Modified-Energy-Cascade/GSUA/procedures.md

 # How Donald ran the GSUA

+For this document, anything that is in {curly brackets} is not constant.
+This means it can be any of the models, inputs, or outputs specified within.
+This is done with f strings and loops to iterate through every possible combination of charts/analysis to avoid needing to specify which ones to perform.

+Full filepaths are not written, ideally these would not be hardcoded in, but that is just how it is for now, sorry me or other people. `*/` is used to represent the file path into the GSUA folder.

 ## Generate Samples

 * Set the parameters in `GSUA script.py` for use by SALib